tectonic-typesetting/tectonic-staging/README.md

 6. If files were modified, commit the resulting changes.
 On the current `vendor` branch.
 7. Check out the `master` branch.
-8. Merge in the changes from `vendor`.
+8. Merge in the changes from `vendor`, using a commit message like “Update master to TeXLive NNNNN“, where NNNNN is the relevant TeXLive Subversion revision number.
 9. If you have not already done so, run `./gen-ninja.py` to generate the Ninja build specification file.
 10. Run `ninja` to verify that the sample `xetex` binary builds.